BALTIMORE —

 Prevent Unfair Manipulations of Prices (PUMP) Act

-address loopholes that allow energy futures traders to evade federal oversight and artificially elevate oil prices and the prices Americans face at the pump.
+, which would address loopholes that allow energy futures traders to evade federal oversight and artificially elevate oil prices and the prices Americans face at the pump.
 Many industry experts agree that passing the

 PUMP Act would limit excessive speculation in the commodity market, bringing oil prices to as low as $60 a barrel.